-- 1. Clinical confidence and competence necessary for independent general health system-based practice or PGY2 specialization - 2.
+- 1. Clinical confidence and competence necessary for independent general hospital and ambulatory based practice or PGY2 specialization - 2.
 Effective transitions of care - 3.
 Pharmacy leadership aspirations - 4.
 Commitment to rural healthcare and the advancement of pharmacy practice - 5.
 Community involvement/volunteerism - 6.
 Interest in teaching and acting as a preceptor for future pharmacists